 - 6 cups vegetable broth

-- 4 ounces baby kale or other kale, tough stems removed
+- 4 oz baby kale or other kale, tough stems removed

 - Salt and fresh ground black pepper